mikelee1313/CheckUpdate-SQLAlias/README.md

 # CheckUpdate-SQLAlias
 This script will read a list of servers and update the SQL Alias registry keys from within the 32bit and 64bit hives.

+Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\MSSQLServer\Client\ConnectTo
+Computer\HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\Microsoft\MSSQLServer\Client\ConnectTo

 This is useful when migrating SharePoint servers to a new SQL servers, where the SQL instance will change but the alias will remain the same.

 How to run: